• Skip to primary navigation

 • We are using flank steak in this recipe.
 I find that even though it is lean, it is still very tender.
 You can use skirt steak, but I would avoid a London Broil or Top Round steak because they will be tougher.

 • There is a little bit of brown sugar in the sauce.
-If you are watching your carb count, use a sugar substitute like Swerve.

 • The spiciness in this recipe will be determined by how much ginger, chili pepper and the Chinese 5 spice you use.
 Taste your sauce and add a bit more of these to make it spicier.
 To tone it down, add some water, a few additional tablespoons of soy sauce and a bit more sugar.